colaberry/trust-before-intelligence-book/reference/Colaberry_Trademark_Codex.md

 ```
 INPACT is a trademark of Colaberry Inc. The INPACT Framework defines
 six essential needs agents must satisfy: Instant, Natural, Permitted,
-Adaptive, Contextual, and Trusted.
+Adaptive, Contextual, and Transparent.
 This framework emerged from analysis
 of 50+ enterprise agent deployments and is validated through production
 use in AIXcelerator, Colaberry's cognitive agent platform.
 ```